United Nations Information and Communication Technologies Task Force: Aims and objectives

 The Task Force's principal aim was to provide policy advice to governments and international organizations for bridging the digital divide.
 In addition to supporting the World Summit on the Information Society (WSIS) and leading the UN in developing ICT strategies for development, the Task Force's objective was to form partnerships between the UN system and states, private industry, trusts, foundations, and donors, and other stakeholders.

 Membership and organization

-The UN ICT Task Force has included the top ranks of the computer industry (Cisco Systems, Hewlett-Packard, IBM, Nokia, SAP, Siemens, Sun Microsystems), together with global NGOs (e.g., the Association for Progressive Communications), governments and international agencies.
+The UN ICT Task Force has included the top ranks of the computer industry (Cisco, Hewlett-Packard, IBM, Nokia, SAP, Siemens, Sun Microsystems), together with global NGOs (e.g., the Association for Progressive Communications), governments and international agencies.
 Its coordinating body was a multi-stakeholder bureau, assisted by a small secretariat at UN headquarters in New York.
 Technical advice was provided by a high-level panel of technical advisors.

 Activities

 United Nations Information Technology Service (UNITeS)

 Within the Report of the high-level panel of experts on information and communication technology (22 May 2000) suggesting a UN ICT Task Force, the panel welcomed the establishment of a United Nations Information Technology Service (UNITeS), suggested by Kofi Annan in "We the peoples: the role of the United Nations in the 21st century" (Millennium Report of the Secretary-General).
 The panel made suggestions on its configuration and implementation strategy, including that ICT4D volunteering opportunities make mobilizing "national human resources" (local ICT experts) within developing countries a priority, for both men and women.
 The initiative was launched at the United Nations Volunteers under the leadership of Sharon Capeling-Alakija and was active from February 2001 to February 2005.
 Initiative staff and volunteers participated in the World Summit on the Information Society (WSIS) in Geneva in December 2003.